Students often have questions about what their Open Access course will involve and what preparation is needed:

 - 5 - 8 hours £6.00

-Visitors to campus are requested to park in any of the 4 pay & display car parks, these are
+Visitors to campus are requested to park in one of the Pay & Display car parks:

 Charges will only apply between the hours of 0900 and 1630, Mondays to Fridays, excluding Public Holidays and Closed Days and, therefore, students involved in classes from 5.00pm onwards will not be charged.